Schools and Youth Groups

 Foodwise Kids Program

-Foodwise Kids is a free program for elementary school classes that uses the Ferry Plaza Farmers Market as a classroom for teaching students to love vegetables and fruits through comparative tastings, exploring the market, and a hands-on cooking lesson.
-The program takes place during the school year and serves primarily low-income students.
-Learn more and request to bring your class.
+Foodwise Kids is a free program for SFUSD elementary school classes (grades 1-5) that uses the farmers market as a classroom for teaching students to love vegetables and fruits through comparative tastings, exploring the market, and a hands-on cooking lesson.
+Teachers can learn more and apply to bring your class here.

 Planning Your Visit

-Schools and youth groups are welcome to visit the farmers market independently from our Foodwise Kids program, too.
-Please bring at least one adult chaperone for every six children.
-The best way to enjoy the market is in small groups.
+Schools and youth groups are welcome to visit the farmers market independently from our Foodwise Kids program.
+The best way to enjoy the market is in small groups, so aim to bring at least one adult chaperone for every six children.

 - Please do not let children walk around the market unsupervised.

-- The Ferry Plaza Farmers Market is a wonderful place to learn about where food comes from, and it is also a place of business.
-Please don’t block customer access to a stand.
+- Please do not block customer access or crowd a stand.
 For groups of more than a few people, line up and approach each stand in pairs.

-- Don’t interrupt a seller’s conversation with a customer.
+- Please don’t interrupt a seller’s conversation with a customer.
 Wait until they are done and then ask your question.

 - Ask permission at each stand before touching or sampling produce.
 Please do not take more than one sample per person.